Voytech-0/Obsidian-notes/LST/Distributional properties of language and corpora.md

 **Treebank**:
 - Corpus with linguistic annotation beyond word level
 - Manually checked syntactic annotation
+- They are supposed to be the gold standards for other applications
+- *Penn Treebank* is a collection of four corpora: BrownCorpus, WallStreetJournalCorpus, SwitchboardCorpus, ASTISCorpus

 **Text archives**:
 - Databases of texts: